Grade Assignment and Grade Point Average (GPA) (Policy)

 Responsibility: Provost and Vice President of Academic Affairs; Vice President of Student Affairs

-Original Date Adopted: Dates Reviewed: 09-22-09; 05-15-18; 06-26-18
+Original Date Adopted: Dates Reviewed: 09-22-09; 05-15-18; 06-26-18, 9-18-24

-Last Date Approved: 04-13-21, 6-22-21
+Last Date Approved: 04-13-21, 6-22-21, 12-10-24

-Final Grades
+I. Final Grades

-Incomplete Grades
+II.
+Incomplete ("I") Grades

+IV.
 Mid-Term Grades

 Mid-term grades do not affect the GPA and are not posted to the student’s official transcript of record.
 Mid-term grades are used to help faculty, staff, and students track student progress and success in each class, as well as allow efficiency in Financial Aid processing decisions.
 Student accounts will be reviewed upon mid-term grade submission and the Financial Aid Office and Academic Advising staff will be notified of failing grades, withdrawals, or otherwise insufficient grades.

-Reporting and Availability of Grades
+V. Reporting and Availability of Grades

-Mid-term grades are submitted on the Monday of the mid-point of each part of term.
-Specific dates are listed in the Academic Calendar.
-Final grades are submitted on the Tuesday following the end of the full term.
-Specific dates are listed in the Academic Calendar.
+Mid-term grades are submitted at the mid-point of each part of term.
+Final grades are submitted following the end of the full term.
+Specific dates for both are listed in the Academic Calendar.

-Mid-term grades are available to students through WaveLink upon submission by the instructor.
-Final grades are available to students through WaveLink beginning the Thursday after the end of the full term.
+Mid-term grades are available to students online via the student account upon submission by the instructor.
+Final grades are available to students online via the student account after they are processed by the Registrar’s Office.
 Specific dates are listed in the Academic Calendar.

-Grade Point Average (GPA)
+VI.
+Grade Point Average

-Grades for courses below 100 level (transitional courses) are included in the GPA but cannot be used to fulfill graduation requirements.
+Grades for courses below 100-level (transitional courses) are included in the GPA but cannot be used to fulfill graduation requirements.

 Grade Scale and GPA Calculation